tapis-project/ml-hub-rust/README.md

 This project comes with a set of lifecycle management scripts that assist you in common or repetitive tasks you will encounter during the development of features in this project.

-From the project's root directory, run the following command to initalize the project and launch the services in Minikube.
+From the project's root directory, run the following commands to initalize the project and launch the services in Minikube.

+1. `chmod +x manage`

-`./manage start`
+2. `./manage start`

 ---

+## Using the Lifecycle Management CLI

+The Lifecycle Management CLI is a python tool that can be invoked from the command line to run commands and scripts that manage the lifecycle of the various microservices and components that comprise ML Hub.
+This is the same script invoked previously to initialize the ML Hub project locally.

+### Managing ML Hub Services and Components